 - Help the person to relax

-You can do the equivalent for your friend or family member with severe ME/CFS.
+You can help your friend or family member with severe ME/CFS to do the equivalent.

 Let your friend know that you are not feeling pressured for a response.
 You can communicate this with your body language - for example by sitting down and looking like you are not in a rush for an answer.

 You might say a few words like "Take your time".
-Make sure it's only a few!
+Make sure it's only a few words!

 For some people with Chronic Fatigue Syndrome-ME or any chronic illness, the shock of illness may have pushed their central nervous system into overdrive.
 Symptoms of generalised anxiety disorder (GAD) may result.